-The primary elements of Enterprises' compensation program are a combination of base salary and annual and long-term incentives, including both cash bonuses and equity-based awards granted under the Plan.
+The primary elements of the compensation program are a combination of base salary and annual and long-term incentives, including both cash bonuses and equity-based awards granted under the Plan.
 For the fiscal year ending December 31, 2013, elements of compensation for our named executive officers are expected to be the following:

-- annual base salary; - annual cash bonus; - equity-based awards granted under the Plan; and - Enterprises' other benefits, including welfare and retirement benefits, perquisites, severance benefits and change of control benefits, plus other benefits on the same basis as other eligible Enterprises employees.
+- annual base salary;

+- annual cash bonus;

+- awards granted under the Plan; and

+- Enterprises' other benefits, including welfare and retirement benefits, perquisites, severance benefits and change of control benefits, plus other benefits on the same basis as other eligible Enterprises employees.

 With regard to base salaries, Enterprises seeks to compensate executive officers for their performance throughout the year with annual base salaries that are fair and competitive within the marketplace and which ensure the attraction, development and retention of superior talent.
 Enterprises believes that executive officer base salaries should be competitive with salaries for executive officers in similar positions and with similar responsibilities in the marketplace, adjusted for financial and operating performance, each executive officer's personal performance, length of service with us and previous work experience.
-With respect to annual cash bonuses, Enterprises seeks to reward executive officers' interests with those of unitholders and long-term performance.
+With respect to annual cash bonuses, Enterprises seeks to reward executive officers for their contribution to financial and operational success.
+Awards granted under the Plan are meant to align executive officers' interests with those of unitholders and our long-term performance.
 The annual cash bonus, in combination with base salaries and equity incentive awards, are intended to yield competitive total cash compensation levels for the executive officers and drive performance in support of Enterprises' business strategies as well as our own.
 The portion of any base salary, annual cash bonus and benefits cost allocable to us will be based on Enterprises' methodology used for allocating general and administrative expenses.